Sat-14/AIMedicineStockPredictor/README.md

-# MediTrend AI - Predictive Analytics for Pharmaceutical Inventory Management
+# MediTrend AI - Predictive Analytics for Pharmaceutical Inventory Stock Predictor

 ## Overview
 MediTrend AI is an advanced AI-powered platform designed for pharmacies and medical suppliers.
 It predicts medicine demand based on past sales data, temperature, and seasonal trends, optimizing inventory management and improving supply chain efficiency.